 A VEC representative is available to work with members on the process for setting up a net metering group.

-There is a one-time charge to set up the account for net metering.
+There is a one-time account set-up charge.
 That charge depends on how many accounts are involved, and they are as follows:

-VEC also charges for the installation of the second meter, which tracks the kWh generated and is now required for the 2017 net metering program.
-Currently, that charge is $164.28 for the meter and $55 for installation, which are both one-time charges.
+VEC also charges for the installation of the second meter, which tracks the kWh generated.
+Currently, that charge is $164.28 for the meter and $55 for installation, both one-time charges.

-These changes do not impact systems that received a CPG prior to January 1, 2017.
-Those systems will continue to receive their current compensation for 10 years from the time their system was commissioned.
-After that, the systems would be subject to the statewide blended rate for excess generation and would be required to pay the nonbypassable charges identified in the PSB order.
+No. Pre-2017 systems will continue to receive their current compensation for 10 years from the time the system was commissioned.
+After that, the systems will be subject to the statewide blended rate for excess generation and will be required to pay the non-bypassable charges identified in the PUC order.